brandadrian/sky-tracker-mcp/README.md

 4. Connect with an MCP client and chat with open sky network.

 ## Limitations
 Note that getting more than 500 flights leads to wrong results of some clients.
-Thus it is recommended to as specific questions about an area or aircraft yet.
+Thus it is recommended to ask specific questions about an area or aircraft yet.
 This will be improved in future.

 ## Requirements
 - .NET 8.0 SDK